What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Acute laryngitis and tracheitis

-Acute upper respiratory tract infections of multiple and unspecified sites
+Acute upper respiratory tract infections of multiple and unspecified localization

 Chronic bronchitis, unspecified